IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 :date: 2018-08-29

 In this lab, we will build a printed circuit board (PCB) for the LED light sensor talked about during lecture.
+Don't feel like you need to understand everything; this lab is meant to be a very guided walkthrough of the required motions.

 .. contents::
 .. sectnum::